 Note that you can release your cosigner, if you have one, after 24 on-time monthly payments if you apply with one.

 The Partnership Loan is also available with a variable interest rate between 5.87 and 7.42 percent.
-This rate is also considerably higher than other private student loan lenders.
+This rate is also considerably higher than some of the best student loan rates.

 College Family Loan

 Unlike the Partnership Loan, which is open to students and parents, the College Family Loan is a parent student loan designed specifically for parents of students and cannot be applied for or cosigned by the student.